SouSand/Brawl-Box-Sim-Batch/README.md

 -----Welcome to BSSR (Brawl Stars Simulator)-----

+# Issue:

+Make sure to always run the game as administator, I will fix it later on.

 # About the game:

 Unlock amazing rewards like Brawlers and resources on Brawl Boxes, in a command prompt?!